Notice: I receive compensation if you buy something through affiliate links on this post. This does not change the price you would pay.

 Price and Value of KitchenAid Artisan vs Classic

-Let me guess.
-You already know which KitchenAid model is cheaper.
+Let me guess…you already know which KitchenAid model is cheaper.

 The Classic model costs less because it has less power, capacity, and accessories.
 However, this does not mean that it is less reliable.
-It is an affordable and dependable mixer for lighter mixing jobs and small quantities.
+It is an affordable and dependable mixer for lighter mixing jobs and smaller quantities.

 Check the price of the KitchenAid Classic stand mixer.

 Although the KitchenAid Artisan is more expensive, its higher power and capacity allow it to do more.
-Think larger quantities and demanding tasks like bread.
+Think of larger quantities and demanding tasks like bread.

 The bundled pouring shield also makes adding ingredients more convenient and cleaning easier.